wuyah/hust-minic-compiler/README.md

 sudo apt-get install bison
 ```

-The generated code run on MARS, a java based MIPS Simulator, you can download MARS on http://courses.missouristate.edu/kenvollmar/mars
+The generated code can run on MARS, a java based MIPS Simulator, you can download MARS on http://courses.missouristate.edu/kenvollmar/mars

 To run this simulator, you need to have java enviornment, which you can use

 ```
 sudo apt-get install default-jre
 ```

 to run this silmulator, use

 ```
 java -jar Mars4_5.jar
 ```

 > _Notice_<br>
     I change the running platform to QTspim as the MARS can't support float immediate number.
 Which is not good enough for float design. <br>
     To get QTspim, please see: http://pages.cs.wisc.edu/~larus/spim.html a GUI version is prefered to get.